 Young people in the UK are over 2.5 times less likely to be employed than the average for the working age population.

-Collaborations are developed for lasting impact, and the Partnership programme is designed for innovative and promising ideas to be supported in achieving change in our core challenge areas.
+Collaborations are developed for lasting impact, and the IEP programme is designed for innovative and promising ideas to be supported in achieving change in our core challenge areas.

-From March until September 2018, the Partnership proposes to:
+From March until September 2018, Nesta’s Partnership Accelerator is:

-- Support grant-winners reach a point where they are ready to scale their activity and deliver greater impact.
-Valuable contributions from business and civil society partners include but are not limited to: access to potential customers or beneficiaries for the applicant’s offering; marketing; training; operational and/or strategy expertise
+- Supporting grant winners reach a point where they are ready to scale their activity and deliver greater impact.
+Valuable contributions from business and civil society partners include but are not limited to: access to potential customers or beneficiaries for the applicant’s offering; marketing; training; operational and/or strategy expertise.

-- With support from business, civil society and government, providing greater access to partnership networks and sources of capital to scale for grant-winners and our broader innovator network
+- With support from business, civil society and government, providing greater access to partnership networks and sources of capital to support grant winners to scale.

-- Host workshops and informative events targeting key areas relevant to the Partnership and specific challenge areas; from the role of Impact Investment to Open Banking
+- Hosting workshops and informative events targeting key areas relevant to the IEP and specific challenge areas; from the role of impact investment to impact evaluation.

-- Work to ascertain whether the Partnership’s model can be iterated, developed further and be applied to additional key societal issues
+- Working to ascertain whether the IEP’s model can be iterated, developed further and be applied to additional key societal issues.

 The partnership is supported by the Cabinet Office and the Department for Digital, Culture, Media and Sport (DCMS).